Krezip: Ten-year anniversary and break-up (2007–2009)

-On 17 August 2007, Jacqueline announced on Giel Beelen's radio show that Krezip would give a special concert on 29 December 2007, in the Heineken Music Hall (HMH) in Amsterdam to celebrate its tenth anniversary.
+On 17 August 2007, Jacqueline announced on Giel Beelen's radio show that Krezip would give a special concert on 29 December 2007, in the Heineken Music Hall in Amsterdam to celebrate its tenth anniversary.
 A documentary was also filmed, showcasing the band's entire career until that point with narration by the band members.
 The band recorded a cover of The Korgis' song "Everybody's Got to Learn Sometime".
 The song was used in the film Alles is liefde.
 Later that year, the band re-released Plug It In with the track, a new song and a number of live tracks from the HMH concert.
+In 2008, Krezip's breakthrough single "I Would Stay" received a once-only, people's choice award for "All-time best Dutch single" from the Dutch national radio station 3FM.

 The band continued to tour, eventually announcing that a best-of compilation would be released in December 2008.
 It included three new tracks, of which "Go To Sleep" and "Sweet Goodbyes" were released as singles.
 Originally, it had been implied that the band thought this a good point to release a retrospective.
 On 2 October, however, the band announced in Giel Beelen's radio show that they had decided to break up.
 On the band's Hyves account, they explained that a good time for them to quit was when they were at their peak.

-The band finished the tour and played two farewell concerts in the HMH.
-The last concert was released on CD and DVD under the title Sweet Goodbyes.
+The band finished the tour and played two farewell concerts in the Heineken Music Hall.
+The last concert on 27 June 2009 was released on CD and DVD under the title Sweet Goodbyes.

 Reunion and Sweet High (2019)

 On 28 January 2019, news broke that Krezip would return to the stage for Pinkpop 2019.
 On 29 January 2019 they premiered their single "Lost Without You" on the Dutch TV show De Wereld Draait Door.
 On 8 June 2019 they released the follow-up single "How Would You Feel".
 On 24 October 2019 Krezip released the album Sweet High.

+The band's comeback started after drummer Bram van den Berg saw a 40-year Pinkpop compilation CD.
+During a dinner with the other band members, he suggested making new music, and while the rest of the band initially laughed, it led ultimately to the reunion.

 Any Day Now (2023)

-On January 24th 2023, the band announced that they will release their sixth studio album Any Day Now.
-The album will be released on April 7th 2023; the album includes the singles "Make it a Memory" featuring Danny Vera, and "Ready For More".
+On 24 January 2023, the band announced that they will release their sixth studio album Any Day Now on 7 April.
+The album includes the singles "Make it a Memory" featuring Danny Vera, and "Ready For More".